Wambugu-blay/Wambugu-blaise/README.md

-1.Habari,wambugu-blay.
+Habari,wambugu-blaise.
-2.Intrested in developing,writing,and maintaining codes in diffrent software applications.
+Intrested in developing,writing,and maintaining codes in diffrent software applications.
-3.Currently learning the various programming languagesand roughly the tools to design ,build and improve systems based on specified requirements.
+Currently learning the various programming languagesand roughly the tools to design ,build and improve systems based on specified requirements.
-4.Looking forward to collaborate together with diffrent developers to build,solve and enhance technical problems.
+Looking forward to collaborate together with diffrent developers to build,solve and enhance technical problems.
-5.Blaisewambugu@gmail.com
+Blaisewambugu@gmail.com